MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/claim-rule-template/When-to-Use-a-Pass-Through-or-Filter-Claim-Rule.md

 -   Pass through only claim values that start with a specific value

-For more instructions on how to create this template, see [Create a Rule to Pass Through or Filter an Incoming Claim_1](Create-a-Rule-to-Pass-Through-or-Filter-an-Incoming-Claim_1.md) in the [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] Deployment Guide.
+For more instructions on how to create this template, see [Create a Rule to Pass Through or Filter an Incoming Claim_1](Create-a-Rule-to-Pass-Through-or-Filter-an-Incoming-Claim_1.md) in the AD FS Deployment Guide.

 ## Using the claim rule language
 If a claim should be sent only when the claim value matches a custom pattern, you must use a custom rule.
 For more information, see When to Use a Custom Rule.